Getting a Loan with Less-Than-Perfect Credit

 Do you own your vehicle?
 If you own your car outright, that means your wheels could mean more than just a way to get from A to B.

-When you get a title loan near you, the lender will have your car appraised and offer you its value to borrow against.
+When you get a title loan in Phoenix, the lender will have your car appraised and offer you its value to borrow against.
 Car owners with bad credit can still qualify as long as they own their car and there are no liens on it!

 4. Credit Union Loans